-Since the school year has been very unpredictable, I am so glad that I have continued to implement classroom routines.
-These routines have given all of us a little bit of stability and normalcy in what has otherwise been a year full of change.
+The last few school years have been very unpredictable.
+I am so glad that I continued to implement classroom routines.
+These routines gave all of us a little bit of stability and normalcy in what has otherwise been years full of change.
 Routines work well in all settings, in-person, hybrid, and virtual.

-Classroom routines make life easier for teachers, which we all desperately need this year!
-I know what to expect each day at the start of class, which makes planning for four preps easier.
-By keeping these routines consistent across levels, I am able to use the same resources such as songs across all classes, just adjusting our conversations.
+Classroom routines make life easier for teachers, which everyone desperately needs this year!
+You know what to expect each day at the start of class, which makes planning for many preps easier.
+By keeping these routines consistent across levels, you are able to use the same resources such as songs across all classes, just adjusting our conversations.

 What daily classroom routines?

-In-Person – Enter classroom and put away phones, do the posted daily task of the day.
-(Posted Google slide instructions remind students what to do).
+In-Person – Enter the classroom and put away phones, and do the posted daily task of the day.
+(Posted Google slide instructions to remind students what to do).

 Virtual – Enter zoom, do the posted task of the day for attendance (posted Google Slides instructions with what to do, fill out Google form, join vocab game, etc)